 - Install appium

-npm install -g appium@beta npm install -g @appium/doctor
+npm install -g appium@beta @appium/doctor

 - Run Appium Doctor to Verify Setup: